Manage OpenRAG containers and services

 - Self-managed services

-When you click Restart or Start Services, the following processes are triggered:
+When you restart or start services in the terminal session, the following processes are triggered:

 -